BashEdThomps/dream-engine/README.md

 that can be added into a Scene, such as a 3D model, Audio Clip, Spline Path, etc.
 (full list below).

-#### Asset Definitions
+#### AssetDefinitions
 Asset Definitions are used to define an Asset's properties at start-up.
-They are defined once at the Project level and can be reused multiple times within your Screen to create Asset Instances.
-These Asset Instances are then assigned to Entities within a scene.
+They are defined once at the Project level and can be reused multiple times within your Screen to create implement Entities.
 Asset Definitions are defined at the Project level so that they can be shared by many Scenes and Entities.
 There are several types of Asset available in Dream.

 * Animation
 * Audio
 * Font
 * Light
+* Material
 * Model
-* Object Emitter
 * Path
 * Physics Object
 * Script